Table of Contents

 Why are recommendations important?

-Let us understand some history of recommendation engine and its impact.
+Let us understand the history of the recommendation engine and its impact.

 CASE STUDY: Enhancing Shopping Experience for e-Commerce & Retail Download Now